Updated: Feb 4

-Once you have your intention, write it down, paint it, create a visual you can post on your wall and come back to again and again.
+Once you have your intention, write it down, paint it, create a visual you can post on your wall, and come back to it again and again.
 Your intention is your guidepost and your anchor as you navigate this upcoming year.
 I have included some additional journal prompts that may help you further explore your intention.

 Journal Prompts for Embracing 2021:

 · What do you need as you enter this new year?
 What is your heart asking for?